GOVTNZ/govtnz-design-system/CONTRIBUTING.md

 #### Fixes to existing components

-If it's an HTML or CSS fix to a Gov.UK-derived component then you can contribute fixes to `normalize-govuk.ts` and [raise a PR](https://help.github.com/en/articles/creating-a-pull-request).
+If it's an HTML or CSS fix to a GOV.UK-derived component then you can contribute fixes to `normalize-govuk.ts` and [raise a PR](https://help.github.com/en/articles/creating-a-pull-request).

 If it's a framework-specific fix then please raise an issue on [MetaTemplate](https://github.com/springload/metatemplate/issues).